dniel/blogr-pve/README.md

 * pfSense for firewall, gateway, routing, virtual ips of WAN, DMZ and LAN.
 * A hardware network switch to route the vlans between different hardware nodes.
 * Will not configure proxmox or pfsense, both must be manually installed and configured.

+## Development

+### Future development
+* Splunk for tracking nginx, postgres, puppet, proxmox pfsense and other important logfiles from all parts of the system.
+* Network storage using iSCSI drive with multiple bays for configuring RAID failover on hard drives.